mkalz/kalz.cc/content/project/PhD-Mohsin-Abbas/index.md

 slides: ""
 ---

-Title: "Automated formative feedback on essays using metrics, cues and visualization"
+Project title: "Automated formative feedback on essays using metrics, cues and visualization"

-Institution: Open University of the Netherlands Co-supervision by Dr. Peter van Rosmalen (Maastricht University)
+Institution: Open University of the Netherlands

+Co-supervision by Dr. Peter van Rosmalen (Maastricht University)